microsoft/PartnerResources/_docs/Skilling/Azure Data Academy/6-mysql migration.md

 ---
 layout: page
 title: Azure Database for MySQL Migration
 description: This session, by the MySQL team at Microsoft, explores the latest features, tools, and strategies for successful migrations.
 Whether you are looking to migrate a mission critical application from on-premises or from another cloud, we'll look at ways to approach migration for a variety of scenarios from offline to near-zero downtime requirements.
+See additional links for the content referenced in session.
 updated: 2022-07-12
 permalink: /skilling/azure-data-academy/azure-database-mysql-migration
-youtubeid:
+youtubeid: ZC3W2qHDS5c
 tags:
 - azure
 - data, analytics, and ai